Videos on the arts, featuring the artists

 Water covers 70 per cent of the earth’s surface.
 “It’s always the same and it’s never the same,” says Finnish artist Elina Brotherus.
 Hear her, Olafur Eliasson, Bill Viola, Marina Abramović and four other artists on the vital substance.

-When Bill Viola’s mother died it gave him an artistic breakthrough, David Shrigley’s parents wondered why people would pay for his art, Jonathan Meese’s works as her son's assistant, and Yayoi Kusama escaped her parents to become an artist.
+When Bill Viola’s mother died it gave him an artistic breakthrough, David Shrigley’s parents wondered why people would pay for his art, Jonathan Meese’s mother works as her son's assistant, and Yayoi Kusama escaped her parents to become an artist.

 Captivating, agonizing, nostalgic – sound can induce a plethora of experiences.
 In video artist Bill Viola’s words: “like angels, sound can cross between the physical and the nonphysical world.”
 Hear how he and 7 other artists inhabit the sonic world.